sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 ## Usage

-The comment propagation process is a two-step process:
+The comment propagation process is a two-step process.

+> **Note**: If your current session context is in a different database or schema than where you deployed the procedures, you will need to use the fully qualified name (FQN) of the procedure (e.g., `my_db.my_schema.procedure_name(...)`).

 ### 1. Record Comment Suggestions